PoissonPilote/website/src/en/expedition.markdown

 ### The English Channel is almost in our backyard, but do we know it well?

-For centuries, The Channel\'s rich underwater life has fed the densely populated coasts surrounding it.
+For centuries, The Channel's rich underwater life has fed the densely populated coasts surrounding it.
 Strong currents, irregular coastlines and a temperate climate have supported its uniquely productive biodiversity.
 Today, the same question is frequently asked in the course of public debates